 Fay Hutchinson, Arkansas district superintendent, dedicated the church to the Lord on August 21.
-The men of the church donated Charles Northcutt, former distheir time and efforts, and the trict Sunday School director, was a guest speaker.
-Special services were begun that same evening with Evangelist Lindell Ballenger of Springfield, Mo.
+Charles Northcutt, former distheir time and efforts, and the trict Sunday School director, was also a guest speaker. services were begun that same evening with Evangelist Lindell Ballenger of Springfield, Mo.

 There were 117 present for the dedication service.
-The Sunday school is now averaging 91, as compared to 65 when the building program began,
+The Sunday school is now averaging 91, as compared to 65 when the building program began.